dax8it/ATJIUJITSU-REAL-NEW/content/pages/about.md

 ## Coach

-Gabriela, mainly known as Coach Gaby has been training in Jiu-Jitsu for two years.
+Gabriela, mainly known as Coach Gaby has been training in Jiu-Jitsu for 4 years.
 She is currently a blue belt.
-Along with Jiu-Jitsu, Gaby also takes kickboxing and is currently studying as a Political Science Major.
+Along with Jiu-Jitsu, Gaby also takes kickboxing and is currently studying as a Computer Science Major.
 She is artistic and creative and is now a professional at painting our school’s logo.
-Gaby can be found assisting Professor Alvaro during the kids classes or at the desk on Thursdays and Fridays.
+Any mural design drawn inside/throughout of @Jiu-Jitsu NYC will most definitley have been painted by her.
+Make sure to check it out when inside the gym.

 <br>